ufront/detox/OldReadme.md

 Where JQuery wins
 -----------------

-* Cross browser support - I have not tested this cross browser at all.
+* Cross browser support - I have not tested this cross browser.
+The unit tests I've written (which don't have full coverage) currently pass on Firefox and Chrome.
+Haven't even looked at anything else.
 It almost certainly won't work on IE7 or less.
 * Completeness - currently only ElementManipulation, DOMManipulation, Traversing and Query are completed.
-We are still lacking support for Events, Animation and Style.
+Event support is implemented, but not tested.
+We are still lacking support for Style and Animation.
 * Testing - JQuery is used on thousands (millions?) of websites, and is thoroughly tested.
 This, not so much.
 You can help change that!
 * Plugins - JQuery has a lot of plugins, which we obviously can't support here.
 However, they have never been easy to get working in haxe, because you have to write an extern for each one.
-With this it should be easier to extend your own functionality in a haxe-like way.
+With this it should be easier to extend your own functionality in a haxe-like way - either object oriented or through the "using" mixins.

 Current Status
 --------------

 * Query - the main object you work with, essentially a collection of Nodes that you can group and manage together.
 Working.
 * ElementManipulation - largely working, tested thoroughly on firefox only.